Facebook buys $5.7 billion stake in India’s Jio to bring WhatsApp payments to small grocery stores

 Facebook’s investment will make it the largest minority shareholder in Jio Platforms, Jio said on Wednesday, putting the enterprise value of the business at about $66 billion.

-Jio Platforms holds a host of Reliance’s digital assets including Jio Infocomm, which has become the country’s largest telco within about three years of its launch.
+Jio Platforms holds a host of Reliance’s digital assets, including Jio Infocomm, which has become the country’s largest telco within about three years of its launch.
 It has roughly 370 million subscribers.

 Cutting debt